Looking for an easy weekend bush adventure? We’ve got you covered with an itinerary for this close-to-Adelaide gem.

 Top tip: Make sure you don’t get lost on the trail by downloading national park maps through the Avenza Mapp app on your smartphone or tablet.
 The app uses your device's built-in GPS to plot your real-time location within the park onto a map, and can be used without a network connection or incurring roaming charges – just watch the battery on your phone.

-By Saturday afternoon you might be feeling like a change of pace, and the lake precinct is the perfect place for a relaxing picnic.
-Here you can see kangaroos and emus coming in for an afternoon drink and watch wood ducks foraging along the lake shore.
-The Lake Discovery Walk is a great place for kids to test their bike skills in a bush setting.
+By Saturday afternoon you might be feeling like a change of pace, and the Gawler View precinct is the perfect place for a relaxing picnic.
+Here you can see kangaroos and emus walking through the area while the kids play on the nature play space – building houses, maybe act out a bush classic or see who can travel the quickest on the flying fox.
+It’s also a great place for kids to test their bike skills in a bush setting.

 Settle back into your campground home and, outside of fire danger season, it’s time to light up the campfire.

 It’s a great opportunity to try your hand at campfire cooking.
 I love getting a banana (leave the skin on), slicing it along the length – but not all the way through, and filling it with marshmallows and chocolate buds, then wrapping it in alfoil and placing it in the coals for about 5 minutes until it’s melted – yummy!